-He teaches the valuable, yet very different lessons he learned from each Dad and how they affected the trajectory of his life.
-This book is at the top of my list because it presents some very interesting and thought-provoking ideas about money that I hadn’t heard anywhere else!
+He teaches the valuable yet very different lessons he learned from each Dad and how they affected the trajectory of his life and his financial future.

 The Millionaire Next Door

 by Thomas J. Stanley

 Many people assume that all millionaires live lavish lifestyles because that’s what our society advertises these days, but that’s simply not the case.

 I Will Teach You to Be Rich

 by Ramit Sethi

 The Total Money Makeover

 by Dave Ramsey

-BONUS: Smart Money Smart Kids
+Bonus Book: Smart Money Smart Kids

 by Dave Ramsey & Rachel Cruze